What are learning journeys?

 - Alignment with portfolio and technology competence

-The knowledge, skills and competencies of the employees are a key element of the company’s ability to operate successfully in the market.
+Knowledge, skills, competencies of employees are a key element of the company’s ability to operate successfully in the market.

-The composition and design of these competencies, i.e. strategic personnel development, is deeply integrated into the development of the organization as a whole:
+The composition and shaping of these competencies, i.e. strategic personnel development is deeply integrated into the development of the organization as a whole: